0x1ED1CE/ISO/README.md

 POP POP         REM "Pop arguments from the stack, leaving only the result"
 ```
 ## Interfacing with the host
 ISO uses interrupts in order to communicate with the host program.
-Interrupts simply halts the VM and allows the host to perform any necessary actions before resuming the VM.
+Interrupts simply halts the VM and allows the host to perform any necessary actions before resuming.

 As an example, assume ``INT 0x1234`` is the print interrupt
 ```asm